Populus trichocarpa: Traditional

 The tree was and is significant for many Native American tribes of the Western United States.
 Some Native Americans consumed cottonwood inner bark and sap, feeding their horses the inner bark and foliage.
 The wood, roots and bark have been used for firewood, canoe making, rope, fish traps, baskets and structures.
 The gum-like sap was used as a glue or as waterproofing.
 The Quinault used it for post wood.
 The Cowlitz made the base (hearth board) of their fire-making tool, a bow drill, with its wood.
 The Squaxin cut young branches for building sweat lodges.

 Medicinal

 The tree had medicinal value as well.
 The Squaxin used the bark for sore throats and for the treatment of tuberculosis, as well as water and the bruised leaves as an antiseptic mixture.
 The Klallam used the buds for an eye treatment.
-For the Quinault, they extracted gum from the burls and applied it to cuts on the skin.
+The Quinault extracted gum from the burls and applied it to cuts on the skin.